REAR BRAKE TYPES

 fixing screw for the drum as close to the overlapping hole as possible.

-3. He must remove one half the thickness of the inner
+3. One must remove one half the thickness of the inner

 side of outer edge of the groove around the perimeter of the drum.
 That